auroramugnai/ArXivClassification/README.md

 # ArXivClassification :bookmark_tabs:
-An algorithm is developed to classify scientific articles based on their topic.
+ArXivClassification can classify scientific articles based on their topic.
 For this purpose a fraction of the arXiv dataset (available at https://www.kaggle.com/datasets/Cornell-University/arxiv) is used.

 ArXivClassification performs: